Blake Irving

 Blake Irving is the American former Chief Executive Officer and Board Director of GoDaddy.
-Before coming to GoDaddy in 2013, Blake worked for Yahoo! and Microsoft where he helped develop NetMeeting, MSN Messenger, and Hotmail.
+Before coming to GoDaddy in 2013, Blake Irving worked for Yahoo! and Microsoft where he helped develop NetMeeting, MSN Messenger, and Hotmail.

 Early life and education

 Blake Irving was born on August 8, 1959, to James Scott Irving and Patricia Ann Irving in Ohio.
 Irving's father was in the FBI and consequently moved the family around the country.
 Irving lived with his brother, Scott, and his sisters, Lisa and Lori.
 Irving played the drums from the age of seven, and was an artist while attending the Newbury Park High School in Southern California.
 Irving is a graduate of San Diego State University and received an MBA degree from Pepperdine University.
 He has served as a professor at Pepperdine University Graziadio School of Business and Management, and has been named a distinguished alumnus.

 Career

 Xerox

 Irving began working at Xerox in 1981, where he provided Greek fonts for electronic typesetting.
 He eventually became a manager at the company's Font Support Center.
 Irving worked at PARC during the development of WYSIWYG technology, Irving also worked at Oki Electric Company and Compaq computer.